 A student may not enroll in a course for which all prerequisites have not been satisfied.
 A student may not register for a class and its prerequisites in the same semester.
-For information on prerequisites and corequisites, please see the course descriptions that follow the curriculum for each program.
+For information on prerequisites and corequisites, please see the course descriptions in this Catalog.